melanovis/lunar-mass-driver-to-geocentric-v2/README.md

-No AI was used in the making of this project
+Absolutely no AI was used in the making of this project